Poland

 Polish Deal packages

-The reform of Polish corporate income tax rules under the Polish Deal legislation initiative in 2022 and 2023 (so-called ‘Polish Deal 1.0’, ‘Polish Deal 2.0’ and ‘Polish Deal 3.0’) concerned the following areas:
+The reform of Polish CIT rules under the Polish Deal legislation initiative in 2022 and 2023 (so-called ‘Polish Deal 1.0’, ‘Polish Deal 2.0’, and ‘Polish Deal 3.0’) concerned the following areas:

 • Introduction of a ‘minimum income tax’ for all entities subject to CIT (including tax capital groups) whose share of income in revenues (other than from capital gains) calculated for tax purposes is less than a profitability ratio (currently established at 2%) or which made a loss for a given tax year.
 The minimum income tax was initially introduced as of 2022, and subsequently changed by multiple modifications as well as suspension until 31 December 2023.
 Thus, effectively, the minimum tax comes into force in the amended structure starting from 2024.

-• increase of the test of low effective income tax rate determining the CFC status from 50% of the standard CIT rate to 75% of the standard CIT rate (hence the effective income tax rate condition was increased from 9.5% to 14.25%);
+• increase of the test of low effective income tax rate determining the CFC status from 50% of the standard CIT rate to 75% of the standard CIT rate (hence the effective income tax rate condition was increased from 9.5% to 14.25%), and

 What is more, the amendment adopted as of 2023 introduced clarifying provisions of the definition of a subsidiary entity, rules for CFC income determination, and the premise of a high profitability of the foreign entity in relation to its assets.